Project-Cepi/k/README.md

 You can get your current self using `player`.

-`println` automatically redirects to your own output.
+`println(String)` automatically redirects to your own output.

-`mini` also redirects to your own output in colored text.
+`mini(String)` also redirects to your own output in colored text using the Adventure MiniMessage format.

 ## Installation